-The Virtual Interiors as Interfaces for Big Historical Data project focuses on the question of how we can develop and publish 2D/3D/4D user interfaces to the linked data of the Semantic Web in the form of digital maps and virtual rooms using historical data on the production and the consumption of the Dutch Golden Age.
+The Virtual Interiors as Interfaces for Big Historical Dataproject focuses “on the question of how we can develop and publish 2D/3D/4D user interfaces to the linked data of the Semantic Web in the form of digital maps and virtual rooms.”
+This involves historical data on the production and the consumption of the Dutch Golden Age.

 Piccoli, C., Reuvekamp, B., Pantò, A., & Huurdeman, H. C. (2020, June 15).
 Reconstructing private libraries in the early modern period: A 3D virtual environment as the access point to explore the “Boekenkamer” of the Amsterdam regent Pieter de Graeff (1638 – 1707).
-SHARP 2021 (accepted), Amsterdam.
+SHARP 2020 (accepted) - conference postponed, Amsterdam.